rajivharlalka/NoteMate/README.md

 ## NoteMate

-My Mate that would keep my notes that I would to keep referring now and then
+My Mate that would keep my notes that I would like to refer now and then